eslint/eslint/docs/rules/no-param-reassign.md

 ## Options

-This rule takes one option, an object, with a boolean property `"props"` and an array `"ignorePropertyModificationsFor"`. `"props"` is `false` by default.
-If `"props"` is set to `true`, this rule warns against the modification of parameter properties unless they're included in `"ignorePropertyModificationsFor"`, which is an empty array by default.
+This rule takes one option, an object, with a boolean property `"props"`, and  arrays `"ignorePropertyModificationsFor"` and `"ignorePropertyModificationsForRegex"`. `"props"` is `false` by default.
+If `"props"` is set to `true`, this rule warns against the modification of parameter properties unless they're included in `"ignorePropertyModificationsFor"` or `"ignorePropertyModificationsForRegex"`, which is an empty array by default.

 ### props